Devil's Island: Early penal system

-The French Navy, which had been tasked with managing the prison hulks, complained strongly about the cost of guarding the hulks and the disruption they caused to the work of the shipyards.
+The French Navy, which had been given the task of managing the prison hulks, complained strongly about the cost of guarding the hulks and the disruption they caused to the work of the shipyards.
 Following his coup in 1851, Emperor Napoleon III ordered that the hulks be permanently closed and that civil law convicts be transferred overseas to colonies.
 Debate over where the convicts would be sent was prolonged.
 Algeria was ruled out by the Navy as it was controlled by the French Army; Haiti, Cuba, the Dominican Republic, and Texas in the United States were considered, but the government eventually chose its own colony of French Guiana.

-Since 1604 France had repeatedly failed to colonize French Guiana.
+Since 1604, France had repeatedly failed to colonize French Guiana.
 The last attempt at colonization was in 1763.
 Some 75% of the 12,000 colonists who had been sent there died in their first year, often from tropical diseases.
 By the 1850s, the declining number of survivors were on the brink of extinction.
-In 1852, Napoleon called for volunteer prisoners from the hulks to transfer to the new Bagne de Cayenne (Cayennes penal colony) at French Guiana; 3,000 convicts applied.
+In 1852, Napoleon called for volunteer prisoners from the hulks to transfer to the new Bagne de Cayenne (Cayenne penal colony) at French Guiana; 3,000 convicts applied.
 Two categories of prisoners were eligible for transportation: transportés, those civil-law prisoners sentenced under doublage, and déportés, prisoners convicted of political crimes, such as espionage or conspiracy.
 France also continued to use the hulks, housing an average of 5,400 prisoners at a time, until they were finally closed around the end of the 19th century.
 The agricultural penal colonies continued to be used for juveniles until the last was closed in 1939.